bghryct/TheGreatFontbakeryShow/README.md

 Fontbakery is part of a development cycle.
 As type designers sometimes we don't think of our fonts as software.
 They're art or they're a tool or they're some other abstraction.
 The problem is (all theory aside) in practical terms fonts *are* software. we need to be able to test them as software.
 Succinctly Font Development is Software development.

-For a thorough set of documentation and a video saying essentially what I've written above by Fontbakery maintainer Felipe Sanchez, [please read the docs.](https://font-bakery.readthedocs.io/en/latest/)
+For a thorough set of documentation and a video saying essentially what I've written above by Fontbakery maintainer Felipe Sanches, [please read the docs.](https://font-bakery.readthedocs.io/en/latest/)

 # Workshop Links